-There are many areas you can choose to stay in but if you are on shoestring budget, we recommend Baniyas Square.
+There are many areas you can choose to stay in but if you are on a shoestring budget, we recommend Baniyas Square.
 The hotel prices are good and the metro station is right on the Baniyas Square/Park.

-We stayed at Tara Hotel, it is two minutes walk from Baniyas Metro station, offers breakfast buffet, rooms are modern and comfortable, cleaned every day, and prices were affordable.
+We stayed at Tara Hotel, it is a two-minute walk from Baniyas Metro station, offers a breakfast buffet, rooms are modern and comfortable, cleaned every day, and prices were affordable.

 Dress code, what to wear in Dubai?

 It is part of a Muslim country (United Arab Emirates) however they don’t have a strict dress code for female or male tourists.
 Feel free to wear whatever pleases you, modesty is appreciated.

 There are places such as Jumeirah Mosque that you have to cover if you want to enter but other than that you are free to wear what you prefer.